Constant payoff in zero-sum stochastic games: Strong constant payoff property

-Note that the family of sequences $(u^\la_m)$ satisfies $(\ref{condseq})$ with $C=\left\|g\right\|$.
-Therefore, Proposition \ref{analyse} applies, and gives the desired result. \end{proof} The following result is now a direct consequence of Proposition \ref{eqSP1}. \begin{cor} The stochastic game $\Ga$ satisfies the strong constant payoff property \textbf{(SP)} if and only if for all family of optimal strategies $(\sigma^1_\la,\sigma^2_\la)$ and for all $\de>0$ one has:
+Note that the family of sequences $(u^\la_m)$ satisfies $(\ref{condseq})$ with $C=\max_{k,i,j}|g(k,i,j)|$.
+Therefore, Proposition \ref{analyse} applies, and gives the desired result. \end{proof} The following result is now a direct consequence of Proposition \ref{eqSP1}. \begin{cor} Theorem \ref{paiement_constant_SP} holds if and only if for all $(\sigma^1_\la,\sigma^2_\la)_\la$ discounted optimal strategy profile, for all $k \in K$ and $\de>0$,

 \end{cor}